 To recover from STOP-Halt mode, the CPU/CPE must be disconnected from its backup power source (battery or Energy Pack), powered off, then powered back on, after which the backup power source should be reconnected.
-The CPE400/CPL410 provides an alternative way to recover from STOP-Halt mode by means of the OLED display and without the need of removing the Energy Pack.
-The section below described this alternative.
+The CPE400/CPL410 provides an alternative way to recover from STOP-Halt mode using the OLED display and without the need of removing the Energy Pack.